alibaba/terraform-provider/README.md

 ## Aliyun (Alibaba Cloud) terraform provider

 This is the official repository for the Aliyun terraform provider.
-Currently it supports terraform version ≥ v0.8.2 .
+Currently it supports terraform version ≥ v0.8.2.

-If just use the terraform-provide without develop the project, you can download the following binary package and move it into special forlder where download the Terraform PATH, such as "/usr/local/terraform".
+If you are not planning to contribute to this repo, you can download the compiled binaries below and move them into the folder under the Terraform **PATH** such as **/usr/local/terraform**.

 * Mac OS X  [64-bit](http://tf-mac.oss-cn-shanghai.aliyuncs.com/terraform-provider-alicloud.zip )
 * Linux  [64-bit](http://tf-linux.oss-cn-shanghai.aliyuncs.com/terraform-provider-alicloud.zip )
 * Windows  [64-bit](http://tf-windows.oss-cn-shanghai.aliyuncs.com/terraform-provider-alicloud.exe)

-Currently it is under active development and must be installed as described in the [developer notes](#developer-notes).
+Alternatively, the provider can be installed as described in the [developer notes](#developer-notes).
+This way you will be able to sync the repo as active development is going on.

 #### Example

 Example modules can be found in the [terraform/examples](terraform/examples) directory.

 ### Developer notes